ThomasCanning-Confluent/Simple_VPC/readme.md

 <p>This is a simple VPC (Virtual private cloud) in AWS.
 It has the following components:
 <ul>
-<li>3 public subnets that each contain a NAT (Network Address Translation service that lets instances in a private subnet connect to services outside the VPC without exposing them to internet traffic).</li>
+<li>3 public subnets that each contain a NAT (Network Address Translation service for internet access).
+Public subnets enable internet access for components hosted within.</li>
 <li>3 private subnets which are not directly accessible from the internet, don't have public IP addresses, and can only access the internet via a NAT. </li>
-<li>An internet gateway that allows instances in the public subnets to connect to the internet.</li>
+<li>An internet gateway that allows instances in the public subnets to connect to the internet.
+Only 1 internet gateway can be associated with each VPC.</li>
 <li>A public route table that routes traffic destined for the internet through the internet gateway.</li>
 <li>A private route table that routes traffic destined for the internet through the NAT.</li>
 </ul>